mauromorales/dockerize-it/template/README.md

-Here's the place to dockument the usage of your Dockerfile
+Here's the place to document the usage of your Dockerfile

 How should the container be built?
 How should the container be run?